HarishFulara07/BookMyBus-EVS/README.md

-# BookMyBus-EVS
+# BookMyBus
-Website as per part of our EVS project made in Django (Python).
+Website as part of our EVS project built using Django (Python).

-The web-app has following functionalities :-
+The web-app has following features :-

 1. Book DTC bus ticket by providing starting and destination bus stop.
 The app also sends a message to the registered mobile number once the ticket is booked.
 2. Search a bus route.
 The bus route will display via markers in Google Map.